Become a Lifestyle Coordinator!

-To be successful in this course, you must have strong spoken and written English language skills.
-You will be required to undergo a Language, Literacy and Numeracy skills assessment prior to beginning this course.
+To be successful in this course, you must be a confident communicator with strong spoken and written English language skills.
+Applicants will be required to undergo a Language, Literacy and Numeracy skills assessment prior to beginning this course.
 It is recommended that applicants have already gained a CHC43415 Certificate IV in Leisure and Health or equivalent, together with relevant work experience – graduates of the Certificate IV may be eligible for credit in some subjects.

 Recognition of Prior Learning

 If you are already designing and delivering an Activities Program, and wish to formalise your qualifications, or…

 If you hold the CHC43415 Certificate IV in Leisure and Health, or have other related experience and/or qualifications …you could complete this course in reduced time.

 * More information about our RPL policy is in the Student Handbook – please consult for more information about recognition processes and credit transfer.